This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 Tons of digital data around us, and people are talking about the only Relational Database Management System.

-In the past, It was right discussion, but today this is a wrong discussion.
+In the past, it was a right discussion, but today this is a wrong discussion.

 People may have wrong thinking that we have to use all the rule of Dr. Edgar F. Codd’s for storing and manipulating the Data.

 Tons of Non-Structured Data is around us because of social networking and eCommerce.( Data like picture, video, comments).

 The RDBMS system is good for the structured data and worked with the fixed schema design.